anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.md

 <a name="9.6.1.2"></a>
 #### 9.6.1.2.
 What data to collect

-Assessment on which data to collect should start by iterating over the physical and virtual infrastructure components:
+Assessment on what data to collect should start by iterating over the physical and virtual infrastructure components:

 * Network Services across sites and tenants
 * Virtualized functions per site and tenant